mahulo2009/RoboND-Rover-Project/README.md

 ##### Forward

 In forward mode the rover constantly checks if it has navigable terrain in front, choosing the angle to stay to the right of the wall.
 The angle is calculated as an offset of the mean of navigable terrain points, in polar coordinates.
 In case the standard deviation is very high, in open spaces, and to avoid circling, a random turn is introduced in the direction of the rover.
-Finally, for the calculation of the mean only the land points are used no further than four meters.
+Finally, for the calculation of the mean only the terrain points are used no further than four meters.

 ###### Filter navigable terrain poinst father than 4 meters